 Enter Victoria Stilwell, prominent advocate of positive reinforcement-based training.

-Stilwell has produced a set of Canine Phobia Series CDs that includes thunderstorm recordings.
-Begin by playing them at a low volume, paired with your dog’s favorite treats or games.
+Stilwell had produced a set of Canine Phobia Series CDs that included thunderstorm recordings, but it no longer available online for purchase.
+The Nature Sound Rain & Thunder CD above is what I would use instead.
+Begin by playing it at a low volume, paired with your dog’s favorite treats or games.
 The goal is to gradually increase your dog’s ability to remain calm and happy during the recordings.
 When a real storm arrives, they will be more prepared to cope.

 This training method will be beneficial for almost any dog scared of thunder.
 At the very least, it will make their reaction less severe and you can combine this with another natural treatment that will calm your dog even more.